If you’re looking for a piece about how cool and hip Marfa, Texas is then you’ll be disappointed with this read.

 I prefer to keep the wild in my West.

-For more on West Texas, check out my posts here and here.
+For more on West Texas, check out my post here.